m760622/SwiftAnimations/README.md

 A 100 days challenge on iOS Animations.
 All th samples will be written in swift 4.

 ## Day 1 : DroppingBall

-    UIView Elastic and Bouncing animations .
+  UIView Elastic and Bouncing animations.

 #### Description